imjoy-team/ImJoy/docs/docs/user_manual.md

 $env:Path = '%systemdrive%%homepath%\ImJoyApp;%systemdrive%%homepath%\ImJoyApp\Scripts;' + $env:Path;
 ```

+**Note: The following sections asumes you have run the above command in your current terminal.**

+## Going offline

+If you have already installed the **Plugin Engine**, then you can run ImJoy in offline mode.
+What you do is to run the engine with `python -m imjoy --serve` .
+And it will download all the files for offline access, after that, if you run `python -m imjoy` in the **same directory**, you will have your personal ImJoy web app which can be access by [http://127.0.0.1:8080](http://127.0.0.1:8080).

+Also notice that, even though ImJoy can run without internet, depends on the implementation of the plugin, some plugins maybe unusable when you go offline.

+## Use the Plugin Engine remotely
+You can launch the Plugin Engine remotely to perform heavy computations, e.g. on dedicated processing workstations, computational clusters, or the cloud.
+This can be achieved with a few simple steps as detailed below
+1. Install Python plugin engine on remote computer
+0. Launch Python plugin engine on remote computer and allow access.
+Please note that the **ImJoy token system** prevent unauthorized access.
+0. Connect from your local ImJoy instance to plugin engine on remote machine.

+#### Install and configure plugin engine on remote environment
+The latest release of the plugin engine is available together with installation instructions on [GitHub](https://github.com/oeway/ImJoy-Python/releases).

+The plugin engine will try to upgrade itself from Github when it starts.

+#### Launch the Plugin Engine on remote machine
+The installation of the plugin engine will setup an **Miniconda environment** located in `~/ImJoyApp`.

 You can then launch the Plugin engine from a terminal (e.g. by ssh) and specify a host to allow outside connection:
 ```
   python -m imjoy --serve --host=0.0.0.0
 ```
 By default, the host will be set to `127.0.0.1`, which allows only local connection.
 To allow remote access the host is set to 0.0.0.0.
-In order to connect to the Python engine, you will need the **token** that is displayed in ther terminal. **KEEP THIS TOKEN PRIVATE!!!!**.
+In order to connect to the Plugin Engine, you will need the **token** that is displayed in ther terminal. **KEEP THIS TOKEN PRIVATE!!!!**.
 Besides the token, you will also need the `hostname` or the IP adress of your remote machine.

 #### Connect local ImJoy instance to
 On your local machineThen go to http://IP-OF-YOUR-REMOTE:8080 to connect to the remote machine.
 In order to launch the plugin engine, you have simply to specify the **token**.